IIIF-Commons/docs-old/step-one-boilerplate.md

 gulp examples
 ```

 Then, if we point our browser to [http:\/\/localhost:8080](http://localhost:8080) we should get the javascript alert to ensure that the example demo works.
-Finally, I replace all instances of "ExampleComponent" with the name of my new component called "SvgDraw".
+Finally, we replace all instances of "ExampleComponent" with the name of our new component called "SvgDraw".
 Make sure the example demo still works after I've made those changes.